CaddyGlow/ccproxy-api/docs/PLUGIN_SYSTEM_DOCUMENTATION.md

 - **Provider Plugins**: Proxy requests to external AI providers (Claude API, Claude SDK, Codex)
 - **System Plugins**: Add functionality like logging, monitoring, and permissions

+For a practical, end-to-end walkthrough on creating your own plugin (types, structure, config, routes, hooks, and publishing), see the Plugin Authoring Guide: `docs/PLUGIN_AUTHORING.md`.

 ### Key Features